 What Is The Difference Between Ivory and Cream?

+Cream color comes from the name cream itself.
 Cream is milk's butterfat, the silky rich, slightly yellow liquid that signifies extravagance, as in creme-de-la-creme.
 It always has a yellow cast that adds a mild sunny note to the opaque white.
+Ivory color comes from its source name as well.
 Ivory is the hard, white dentine in an elephant's tusks.
-New ivory is very white -- it may have a nearly indistinguishable hint of blush but it tends toward a warm white.
-As real ivory ages, it takes on a yellow cast and more closely resembles buttery cream.
+New ivory is very white – it may have a nearly indistinguishable hint of blush but it tends toward a warm white.
+As real ivory ages, it eventually takes on a yellow cast and more closely resembles buttery cream.

-The gown no longer has to be blinding white -- a wedding dress in ivory lace has a hint of "something old" or timeless chic and works to perfection with an armload of calla lilies.
-The reception decor is both minimalist and fabulous when the hall is done in shades of cream and ivory with one main color accent -- purple iris, silver-gray or bougainvillea flame -- used very sparingly.
+The gown no longer has to be blinding white – a wedding dress in ivory lace has a hint of "something old" or timeless chic and works to perfection with an armload of calla lilies.
+The reception decor is both minimalist and fabulous when the hall is done in shades of cream and ivory with one main color accent – purple iris, silver-gray or bougainvillea flame – used very sparingly.
 Creamy rose boutonnieres against ivory tuxes or gray morning coats and a cascade of cream roses, white lilac and lisianthus and delicate green Hedera ivy for the bride in an ivory silk crepe de chine fitted gown are pure style.
-The spare off-whites and neutrals flatter most complexions, are casually luxurious and focus attention on the wedding party, which is the main objective of the entire event.
+The spare off whites and neutrals flatter most complexions, are casually luxurious and focus attention on the wedding party, which is the main objective of the entire event.

 Benna Crawford has been a journalist and New York-based writer since 1997.
 Her work has appeared in USA Today, the San Francisco Chronicle, The New York Times, and in professional journals and trade publications.
 Crawford has a degree in theater, is a certified Prana Yoga instructor, and writes about fitness, performing and decorative arts, culture, sports, business and education .